LairdCP/BLE_Gateway_Firmware/docs/aws_iot.md

 With the AWS IoT console, you can watch for MQTT data sent by the device.
 Got to the left-hand menu in the console and click on test.

-In Subscription topic, enter `$aws/things/deviceId-<my_imei>/shadow/update` where `<my_imei>` is replaced by the imei of your device.
+In Subscription topic, enter `$aws/things/deviceId-<id>/shadow/update` where `<id>` is replaced by the IMEI of your device (for Pinnacle 100/MG100) or the Bluetooth address (in lower-case) of your device (for BL5340).
 Then click Subscribe to topic.
-JSON data will be displayed once the MG100 sends data.
+JSON data will be displayed once the device sends data.

 ![MQTT Data](images/aws/mqtt_data.png)
 _MQTT Data_